 My husband and I continued that tradition, enveloping neighbors and elderly singles for dinners and parties.
 Our reward was hearing some fascinating life stories and witnessing broad smiles and sharing authentic laughter.
 I have some really warm memories of those gatherings.
 I was astonished and wounded when no one did that for me.
 Truly, I really believed it was common practice.
 Why wouldn’t it be?
 It’s not a lot of trouble to include one more.
 It even spurred the title for my first book, The Widow or Widower Next Door, found here: https://shop.thegrieftoolbox.com/category/store/mary-lee-robinson

-Now, when I bring up that idea?
+Now, when I bring up that idea to families?
 I sometimes hear that people are afraid that their families may not behave well for the occasion.
+That may be why my neighbor didn’t include me at their table.
 They don’t want to risk it.
 Are they kidding??
 Widows and widowers, singles of all kinds come from imperfect families too.
 Not much will surprise us.
 Odds are that families behave better with a guest in their midst.
+I swear upon my mother’s china, my best holiday memories were the ones where we had guests.
 And doesn’t that make for a more enjoyable holiday for everybody??

 Go ahead, take a risk, include some guests, surround some lonely folks with love.
 Set an Extra Plate.
 Especially if you are on you own yourself.
 You’ll be so glad you did!

 While you are here, be sure to take a look around the website at the many other blog posts with tips and strategies for all of us on the widowed path.
 If you enjoy them, be sure to subscribe to receive new posts directly into your email mailbox.
 It’s free to sign up and we guard your information as if it were our own, never selling or sharing your information.